JustusOmbok/JustusOmbok/README.md

 ## Hi there 👋
-I am a software engineering student at Alx Africa, currently learning several programming languages including C, Python, SQL, JavaScript, HTML, and CSS.
-As a student, I am focused on building a solid foundation in these programming languages and developing my skills in software development.
-My studies involve learning to write code, designing and implementing algorithms, and creating applications and software systems.
-Ultimately, I aim to become a skilled and proficient software engineer who can develop innovative solutions to complex problems.
+I am a software engineer with proficiency in multiple programming languages, including C, Python, SQL, Nodejs, JavaScript, HTML, and CSS.
+My expertise lies in software development, encompassing coding, algorithm design, and the creation of diverse applications and software systems.
+My goal is to leverage my skills to craft innovative solutions to complex challenges.

 ## 🚀 What I'm up to:
 🌐 Exploring the world of fullstack development and building scalable applications.